fbpx

 What Is Pharmacogenomics (PGx)?

-Pharmacogenomics, otherwise abbreviated as PGx, is the study of how your genes influence your response to medication.
+Pharmacogenomics, (abbreviated as PGx) is a medication genetic test that studies how your genes affects medication response.
 Just as everyone’s DNA is unique, so is the way we process medications or drugs.

-By analyzing your genetic makeup, PGx helps predict which medications will be most effective, which may cause side effects, and what dosages suit you best — reducing trial and error for safer, more personalized treatments.
+By analyzing your genetic makeup, PGx helps predict which medications may cause side effects, which will be most effective, and what dosages suit you best — preventing trial-and-error for safer and more personalized treatments.

 What's the difference?